When considering purchasing a different kind of vehicle, one factor to consider is how difficult it is to drive.

 The higher seat position is simply a result of pickup trucks' higher ground clearance than cars.
 Ground clearance is the distance from the ground to the bottom of the vehicle's body.

-This increased height places a pickup truck's center of gravity higher than that of a car.
+This increased height places a pickup truck's center of gravity higher than a car's.
 This means pickup trucks are easier to roll than cars.
-When driving a pickup, making turns at higher rates of speed can be disastrous.
+However, making turns at higher rates of speed can be disastrous when driving a pickup.

 A front-heavy vehicle